bcgsc/ntSynt/README.md

 8. Reason for discontinuity with previous synteny block

 ### Basic assessment of synteny blocks
-For a basic summary of the statistics of the computed synteny blocks, you can run use the script `denovo_synteny_block_stats.py` found in `analysis_scripts`:
+For a basic statistical summary of the computed synteny blocks, you can use the script `denovo_synteny_block_stats.py` found in `analysis_scripts`:
 ```
 python3 denovo_synteny_block_stats.py -h
 usage: denovo_synteny_block_stats.py [-h] --tsv TSV --fai FAI [FAI ...]